OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

 the best approach in case you are not yet fully familiar with twig might be to first make the module work with smarty engine, You should have smarty templates for the 6.5 version so we can go from there.
-Installation of smarty engine is described in `:ref:update/eshop_from_65_to_7/install_smarty_engine:Switching to the legacy Smarty template engine`.
+Installation of smarty engine is described in :ref:`update/eshop_from_65_to_7/install_smarty_engine:Switching to the legacy Smarty template engine`.
 Smarty templates are registered in the module's metadata.php, you need to adapt the paths to be relative to the module's root directory.
-Now it's time to have a look into frontend, whether your module is working as expected.
+Have a look at the shop frontend and check whether your module is working as expected.
 Run your aceptance tests.
 OXID's Testing Library is deprecated but still usable for version 7.

 .. todo: #HR: this section needs some more explanation.
 Also need to try out if it's even possible to run 6.5 tests on 7.0 without major changes.